stevenbraham/fibonachi/php/readme.md

-Run this from cli: php fibonacci.php [number]
+Run this from cli: php run.php [number]

+You can test this application with `composer test`